 Top Things to See and Do

 - Brussels - Brussels is the capital and the administrative center of the European Union.
 Visit the Musées Royaux des Beaux-Arts for its large collection of paintings, drawings and sculptures and magnificent central square, Grand Place where you will find lots of cafés, museums, chocolate shops and the Town Hall.
 This is also a good place to eat some chocolate.
 There are a lot of chocolate shops here.
 Watch out.
 It’s easy to overindulge.
 (I did!)
-Read more: Things to Do in Brussels (video)
+You can also check out this video:

 - Ghent - The city of Ghent is often overlooked compared with other cities in the country but this university town is charming and has a lot less tourists.
 To visit the city at its liveliest you should go in July when the largest cultural outdoors festival in Europe, the “Gentse Feesten” takes place with food, music, street entertainment and more.